This KB article provides a general introduction and overview of the Virginia Cyber Range capture the flag platform, known as CloudCTF.

 Note: Challenges added to a personal challenge library cannot be shared or viewed by other CTF Admins within your organization.

-If you are a CTF Admin, please refer to the article, CloudCTF Challenge Management, for further instruction on creating, importing, and managing CloudCTF challenges.
+If you are a CTF Admin, please see the article titled CloudCTF Challenge Management for further instruction on creating, importing, and managing CloudCTF challenges.

-If you are a Player, get started by learning How To Solve A Challenge in CloudCTF.
+If you are a Player, please see the article titled How To Solve A Challenge in CloudCTF.

 CloudCTF allows for both Admins and Players to perform Team management tasks.

 CTF Admins - Admins have the ability to view, create, remove, and edit all teams within a CloudCTF environment.
-For detailed instructions related to Team Management, please review our Team Management article for CTF Admins.
+For detailed instructions related to Team Management, please see the article titled Team Management for CTF Admins.

 CTF Players - In CloudCTF, all players are on a team even if they are playing by themselves.
 Permissions of players on teams are controlled by the CTF settings set by the Admin and your role within the team.
-For detailed instructions related to Team Management, team leaders should review our Team Management article for CTF Players.
+For detailed instructions related to Team Management, please see the article titled Team Management for Team Leaders and CTF Players.

 Public and Private CTF Competitions¶